The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Wentworth Acres neighborhood in Portsmouth are middle-income, making it a moderate income neighborhood.
+The neighbors in the Wentworth Acres neighborhood in Portsmouth are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 53.4%
+line, this neighborhood has a higher rate of childhood poverty than 51.3%

 The Neighbors: Occupations